T1nker-1220/aws-postgress-mcp-server/README.md

 To use this server with an MCP client, you need to add its configuration to the client's settings file.
 For Cline, this is typically located at: `c:\Users\<YourUsername>\AppData\Roaming\Windsurf\User\globalStorage\saoudrizwan.claude-dev\settings\cline_mcp_settings.json`

-Add the following entry within the `mcpServers` object (adjust the path to `build/index.js` if necessary):
+Add the following entry within the `mcpServers` object:

 ```json
 {